Chairman: Pat Carey

 Treasurer: Sheila Callan

 Sheila Callan is a General Assembly member representing the Dublin Borough Area and is the Dublin Borough Area Chairperson.
 Sheila previously served on the Board and has been the Area Treasurer and Branch Treasurer.
-Sheila is also a former member of the Finance Working Group.
+Sheila is the chairperson of the Finance Working Group.
 Sheila has completed seven missions overseas for the Red Cross and was the Country Director for the Society’s operations in Sri Lanka for a year and a half.
-During her working life Sheila has worked within the financial team and completed a Women in Management Course in IMI.
-She is currently doing a Charity Law, Governance and Trusteeship with the Law Society.
+During her working life Sheila has worked within the financial team and completed a Women in Management Course in IMI and recently completed a Charity Law, Governance and Trusteeship with the Law Society.

 Board Member: Ted Noonan